-Ledah Finck is a violinist, violist, improviser, and composer residing in Baltimore, Maryland.
-A passionate performer, creator, and curator of contemporary classical music, she is an active and founding member of experimental duo The Witches, and Trio Jinx, the Bergamot Quartet, and earspace ensemble.
-In addition to music for those ensembles, she has been commissioned by Imani Winds, Alarm Will Sound/Now Hear This, the Bridge Ensemble, and the Peabody Community Chorus among others.
-Her music embodies a desire to create and share a sound-world in which the classical tradition, the folk music with which she grew up in the Blue Ridge Mountains, and extensive improvisatory elements can be in productive dialogue.
+Ledah Finck is a violinist, violist, improviser, and composer splitting her time between Baltimore, Maryland and NYC.
+A passionate performer, creator, and curator of contemporary classical music, she is an active member of experimental duo The Witches, the Bergamot String Quartet, Nick Dunston’s Atlantic Extraction, and earspace ensemble.
+Compositional projects include commissions by Imani Winds, Alarm Will Sound/Now Hear This, the Bridge Ensemble, and The Peabody Community Chorus.

 Violinist Sarah Thomas performs and teaches in the Baltimore area and is committed to engaging the community through chamber music in fresh and exciting ways.
-In addition to her work with the Bergamot Quartet, she performs chamber music with many ensembles around Baltimore.
-She is a member of the ensemble Chamber Encounters, which comprises a series of several chamber music concerts per season, and has a private violin studio at Chamber Encounters Music Academy.
-In her hometown of Memphis, TN, Sarah directs a summer String Chamber Music Workshop, as well as Azure Family Concerts Memphis and the Chamber Music with Friends concert series.
+In addition to her work with the Bergamot Quartet, she is a member of the ensemble Chamber Encounters, which comprises a series of several chamber music concerts per season.
+She also has a private violin studio at the Chamber Encounters Music Academy.
+In the 2018-2019 season, Sarah was co-director of the Peabody String Sinfonia, a conductorless chamber orchestra that performs in community venues in Baltimore.
+In her hometown of Memphis, TN, Sarah directs a summer String Chamber Music Workshop, as well as the Chamber Music with Friends concert series.
 In her free time, Sarah can be found reading, drinking coffee, or going on long walks with friends.
-Sarah is currently pursuing her Master’s Degree in Violin Performance at the Peabody Conservatory with Violaine Melançon.
+Sarah holds a Bachelor’s and Master’s Degree in Violin Performance from the Peabody Conservatory with Violaine Melançon.

 Violist Amy Huimei Tan is dedicated to working with a wide range of repertoire from performing Classical Orchestral works to workshopping newly composed pieces.